-Connecting Hands started in 2015 after a think tank organised by the Student Union of the University of Twente.
-Employees of the university decided to raise money after protests by local residents on the planned building of an AZC (refugee centre) in Enschede.
-With the raised money, students could organise activities for refugees in a neighbouring AZC.
+Connecting Hands started in 2015 after a think tank organized by the Student Union of the University of Twente.
+Employees of the university decided to raise money after protests by local residents on the planned building of an AZC (refugee center) in Enschede.
+With the raised money, students could organize activities for refugees in a neighboring AZC.

-Now, in 2018, after more than three years of Connecting Hands, we will continue to create a large platform for students to connect with refugees.
-AZC (refugee center) Azelo has been closed and its residents moved to AZC Almelo.
-We still collaborate with them and now also work together with refugees living in Enschede who are a part of M-Pact.
-By teaming up with these and other organisations in Enschede and neighboring cities, we will continue to host activities and invite people to help out refugees and asylum seekers.
+In the present, Connecting Hands aims to create a platform for refugees, asylum seekers, students, and Dutch society.
+The refugee center AZC Azelo has been closed and its residents moved to AZC Almelo, however, we still collaborate with them and also work together with refugees living in Enschede who are a part of M-Pact.
+By teaming up with these and other organizations in Enschede and neighboring cities, we will continue to host events that promote integration and help our participants to improve both social and hard skills.

 Check out the agenda below for upcoming events!

-This past December we were invited by news medium RTV Oost to talk about our work.
-Committee members Tim and Pleuni explained during a TV interview some things about our activities and future.
+In December 2017, we were invited by news medium RTV Oost to talk about our work.
+Committee members, Tim and Pleuni explained during a TV interview some things about our activities and future.
 The other guest of the programme, mayor of Raalte, (mr. Dadema), shared his view on our work too.

 More mentions of Connecting Hands at the UT in the press can be seen here.

-We host one or two activities each month with several partners.
-Student associations are always eager to contribute, and other local organisations hosted activities too.
-For example, football club FC Twente and cooking studio Kook en Co made special arrangements for us.
-We strive for more collaborations in Enschede and its surroundings, while we already work together with partners such as M-Pact and Alifa.
+Every month, there are one or two events organized in collaboration with several partners.
+Student associations are always eager to contribute, and other local organizations hosted activities too.
+We strive for more collaborations in Enschede and its surroundings, while we already work together with partners, such as AZC Almelo and M-Pact.
 Read more on our partners here.